Fdawgs/yh-sider-obfuscation-service/README.md

 This requires [Docker](https://www.docker.com/products) installed.

-1. Make a copy of `.env.template` in the root directory and rename to `.env`
+1. Make a copy of `.env.template` in the root directory and rename it to `.env`
 2. Configure the application using the global variables in `.env`
 3. Run `docker-compose up`